 Common Application Errors

 Mistakes are easily made when filling out the FAFSA application if students and/or parents do not understand the instructions fully.
-Some errors will require an applicant to start over delaying the processing of your FAFSA at the federal level, and thus delaying the award process at the university level.
+Some errors will require an applicant to start over delaying the processing of your FAFSA at the federal level, and thus delaying the offer of financial aid process at the university level.
 The Office of Financial Aid has compiled a list of common errors made on the FAFSA to help eliminate common mistakes and make the FAFSA application experience as easy as possible.

 Information about the Student